pabtomas/dotfiles/navy/SPEC.md

       as:
         id: registernetworks
     ```
-    - This Request object will send a network deletion to the Docker Engine for each network listed in the previously registered Datasource:
+    - This Request object will send a network deletion to the Docker Engine for each network listed in the previously registered Datasource if its content is not empty:
     ```yaml
     endpoint: /networks/{id}
     method: DELETE
+    if: '{{ gt (len $registernetworks) 0 }}'
     from:
       filter: '{{ $array := "" }}{{ range $registernetworks }}{{ $array = print $array "{\"path\":{\"id\":\"" .Name "\"}}," }}{{ end }}{{ print "[" $array "]" | data.YAMLArray }}'
       depends_on: